enonic/old-xp-doc/doc/developer/my-first-app/pro-tips.rst

 ----------------------------

 It can be quite time consuming to frequently switch to the terminal to redeploy an app during development.
 Try using ``./gradlew -t deploy`` in the terminal (from the project root) to **automatically redeploy** your app every time a change to a file is detected.
-The $XP_HOME environment variable must be set in the terminal window.
+Gradle 2.7 or newer must be used and the $XP_HOME environment variable must be set in the terminal window for this to work.